tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Nested objects and arrays are often points of struggle at the start.
 Everyone has their hang ups with them.
 What is important is to see how this is another way to breaking up data to make it increasingly more specific as you go to different nesting levels.
-When I say nesting I am referring to how the lightsaber object was inside of the person1 object.
-It belongs to the person1 object, but at the same time, it has more than one thing that belongs specifically to it.
+When I say nesting I am referring to how the `magicSword` object was inside of the `person1` object.
+It belongs to the `person1` object, but at the same time, it has more than one thing that belongs specifically to it.

 One thing may have been puzzling you up until now.
 If we went through all that trouble explaining